 The Macdonald Pipe Band of Pittsburgh hosts a traditional Burns Supper each year.
 Help honor the Scottish bard, celebrate your Scottish heritage, and support the nonprofit Macdonald Pipe Band!

-- Our Burns Dinner has moved to the North Hills of Pittsburgh!
-We are at the Holy Trinity Greek Orthodox Church in the McCandless area of Pittsburgh, near UPMC/Passavant Hospital.
+- Our Burns Dinner will once again be in the North Hills of Pittsburgh!
+We will enjoy the evening at the Holy Trinity Greek Orthodox Church in the McCandless area of Pittsburgh, near UPMC/Passavant Hospital.

 - A cash bar will be available on site.